Home

 Feline Kidney Stones Symptoms

 Symptoms of cat kidney stones include frequent urination, often in small amounts, and often in unusual places.
 Your cat may begin to urinate outside of the litter box.
 Other symptoms include dribbling urine, straining to e, and blood in the urine.
 Other symptoms include weakness, depression, loss of appetite, vomiting, and abdominal pain.
-In severe cases, your cat may not be able to e at all.
+In severe cases, your cat may not be able to eat at all.

 If your cat has kidney stones symptoms, she needs to see a vet.
 Kidney stones are a serious medical condition that requires prompt medical treatment.